Chennai Super Kings: Captains

 Dhoni led the team from 2008 to 2023 and is one of the most successful captains in the IPL, having led the Super Kings to ten finals of which the team has won five.
 In 2022, Jadeja was appointed as the captain succeeding Dhoni but handed the captaincy back to Dhoni after a poor start to the IPL season.
 Gaikwad was appointed as the captain before the start of the 2024 IPL season.
-During the 2025 IPL season, Gaikwad was ruled out of the for the rest of the season due to injury and Dhoni was re-appointed as captain.
+During the 2025 IPL season, Gaikwad was ruled out for the rest of the season due to injury and Dhoni was re-appointed as captain.